 Author’s Note: I’ve always been a fan of H.P.
 Lovecraft.
 I love his weird words and the strange way he’s able to evoke things that are both awe-inspiring and horrific at the same time.
 His stories, even the bad ones and those that are merely repeats of others, stick in my mind for days after I read them partly because he never lets the reader see everything, he leaves you with glimpses, impressions, reactions.
 You have to let your mind fill in the blanks and what your own mind comes up with is often more disturbing than anything he could have written.

-When I decided to write a ‘ghost story’ about my brother’s house and its location on Stephens Hill I succumbed to my desire to write in the style of Lovecraft.
+When I tried my hand at writing a ‘ghost story’ about my own neighborhood and its location on Stephens Hill I succumbed to my desire to write in the style of Lovecraft.
 Anyone who’s a fan will recognize the structure, word choices, and even a certain (slightly altered) name.
 As much as I like the way the story turned out, it’s so clearly Lovecraftian that I can’t really claim it as my own and prefer to think of it as an homage to a master of the genre.

 THE STEPHENS HILL HORROR